 “Speech, speak out, crisis”– Extension of the call for papers for the first issue of the journal Mutations en Méditerranée (MeM)

 For this first issue, we propose to take the different disciplinary languages of our editorial board as a starting point and to consider speech as an object of study.
 We propose to consider “speech” in a broad manner, thus understanding it as designating any thought expressed, and paying particular attention to who the speakers are, which mediums they employ and what their motives may be.
 Firstly, we consider speaking out in times of crisis, in the hopes of being heard.
 But does all speech have the same influence or impact?
 Which words are heard and heeded?
 We then turn to speech as it may be used to appropriate the words of another, thereby taking it from them.
 Speech, or rather specific forms of discourse may thus be thrown into crisis.
 We submit various lines of thought ranging from the Arab uprisings, whose tenth anniversary we are celebrating, to the place speech occupies in social movements.
 Our contemplation of this topic ranges from the hierarchy of languages to the hierarchies of discourse, to the role of scientific discussion in society and within the restitution of an interviewees or respondents spoken word within the framework of research investigation in the humanities.
-This call is open to proposals from doctoral students and post-doctoral fellows hailing from all disciplines, and multidisciplinary contributions will be particularly appreciated.
+This call is open to proposals from doctoral students from all disciplines, and multidisciplinary contributions will be particularly appreciated.

 1. Languages and speech: from classification to raking